Alejanpro/InitialFlutter/README.md

 }
 ```

 So what happens when you create a get request?
-First all the providers in the initial s
+First all the providers in the initial set
+are queried with the have requ